Last Updated on

 They create an atmosphere of near hysteria for their guests when out on the ocean’s depths, eliciting screams and engineering “close calls” with the great whites they attract with a steady line of “chum” – mashed up fish guts and, in some unethical cases, shark liver.

-Apparently there is something in shark liver which excites sharks and causes the menacing behavior that these unscrupulous operators thrive on, making their “encounters” more like a terrifying side-show than an educational introduction to the ocean’s most maligned creature.
+Apparently there is something in shark liver that excites sharks and causes the menacing behavior that these unscrupulous operators thrive on, making their “encounters” more like a terrifying side-show than an educational introduction to the ocean’s most maligned creature.

 Thankfully, not all shark cage dive operators are this unethical.
 In fact, two of them in Kleinbaai, next to Gansbaai on South Africa’s western Cape coast, have been accredited by Fair Trade in Tourism South Africa, a non-government organization which upholds the ethics of Fair Trade, including the all-important respect for the environment and the fauna and flora which live in it.